PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 In PrestaShop 1.6, it is allowed to have a dedicated tab per module on the Product page.
 In version 1.7, we changed this and added a dedicated tab for all the Product page’s modules, via a new hook called `hookDisplayAdminProductsExtra`.

-If you coded your modules by following the best-practices of both PHP and PrestaShop 1.5-1.6, it should not take you too much time to update your code.
+If you coded your modules by following the best practices of both PHP and PrestaShop 1.5-1.6, it should not take you too much time to update your code.

 ### Back office hook Parameters